translate/translate/docs/development/developers.rst

 Getting lost with the command line options?
 Well you might want to volunteer to move some of them into configuration files.
 But in terms of programming you might be confused as to where they are located.
 Many of the command line options are implemented in each tool.
-Things such as --progress and --errorlevel are used in each program.
+Things such as :opt:`--progress` and :opt:`--errorlevel` are used in each program.
 Thus these are abstracted in **misc/optrecurse.py**.
 While each tools unique command line options are implemented in **xxx.py**.